jonesaaronj/osnis/README.md

 ```

 ## TODO
-1. Make it work on wierd one off images that I don't know about yet
+1. Make it work on wierd one off images that I don't know much about yet
+2. Play arround with different block sizes to see if that improves shrinkage
-2. Figure out why WII images don't shrink as much as they should
+3. Figure out why WII images don't shrink as much as they should
-3. Update Nintendont and Dolphin to be able to read these images natively
+4. Update Nintendont and Dolphin to be able to read these images natively